FRANCIS-gi/Ticketing-System/README.md

+## README

 ### Project Overview

 Welcome to the Ticketing System for SDLC and Bug Reporting!
 This project is designed to streamline the software development lifecycle (SDLC) and bug reporting processes.
 It provides a comprehensive platform for managing projects, tracking tasks, reporting bugs, and ensuring effective communication among team members.
-Built using Yii Framework, with MSSQL as the database and hosted on IIS, this system aims to improve productivity and collaboration within development teams.
+Built using the Yii Framework, with MSSQL as the database and hosted on IIS, this system aims to improve productivity and collaboration within development teams.

 ### Key Features